 Oil and water photography is a beautiful and unique way to capture the world around you.
 By mixing two seemingly incompatible elements together, you can create stunning abstract images that are sure to impress your friends and family.

 In this tutorial, we’ll show you how to create oil and water photos using simple ingredients and a little bit of creativity.
 So if you’re ready to experiment with your photography skills, keep reading for some tips and tricks on how to get started!

-- A macro lens or extension tubes (I used my Kenko extension tubes)
+- A macro lens or extension tubes (I used Kenko products)

-- A set of chairs (milk crates are another good option)
+- A set of chairs (milk boxes are another good option)

 - Sheet of glass

 - Glass cleaner

 - Cooking oil (I use vegetable oil, but other types work just as well)

 Before we get started, we have to gather a few materials together.

 To get a colorful and vivid photo, you will need a backdrop.
 Look for colored cardboard paper or magazines, tea towels, posters or wallpapers.
 Any exciting material can work.
 You can even download a few photos on your tablet and use it as a backdrop for your oil and water photography.